 Talking about Ferrari's ambitions, the President underlines:

-As in the Austrian qualifying, the pole position became a personal matter between Hakkinen and Villeneuve, but this time the Finn won, who had already shown his speed on Friday, setting the best time in free practice, and on this occasion he stopped the clock at 1'16"602, setting a new circuit record and taking his first pole position in his career, beating the Canadian driver by just 89 thousandths.
-McLaren is at its eightieth pole, but it is also a result of a certain importance, considering that the Woking team did not win in qualifying since 1993, thanks to Ayrton Senna.
-Villeneuve missed the appointment with the ninth pole of the season, but he can be satisfied with his performance especially because Schumacher was behind him, in fifth position, with Frentzen and Fisichella in the middle to occupy the second row:
+As in the Austrian qualifying, the pole position becomes a personal matter between Hakkinen and Villeneuve, but this time the Finn wins, who has already shown his speed on Friday, setting the best time in free practice and, on this occasion, he stops the clock at 1'16"602, setting a new circuit record and taking his first pole position in his career, beating the Canadian driver by just 89 thousandths.
+McLaren is at its eightieth pole, but it is also a result of a certain importance, considering that the Woking team have not won in qualifying since 1993, thanks to Ayrton Senna.
+Villeneuve misses the appointment with the ninth pole of the season, but he can be satisfied with his performance especially because Schumacher is behind him, in fifth position, with Frentzen and Fisichella in the middle to occupy the second row:

 And talking about qualifying, Jacques declares:

 "Even if it's all my fault, Hakkinen is only 89 thousandths ahead of me, and I lost at least two tenths on my fastest lap, getting a corner entry wrong and taking a chicane wrong.
 Has McLaren started to go very fast?
 I'm happy.
 If they take points away from me, it doesn't bother me, because they also take points away from Schumacher".